John D. Echeverria

 BA, Yale College, 1976

-Professor John Echeverria joined the Vermont Law School faculty in 2009.
-He previously served for 12 years as executive director of the Georgetown Environmental Law & Policy Institute at Georgetown University Law Center.
-Prior to that, he was general counsel of the National Audubon Society and general counsel and conservation director of American Rivers, Inc. Professor Echeverria also was an associate for four years in the Washington, D.C., office of Hughes, Hubbard & Reed.
-Immediately after graduating with joint degrees from Yale Law School and the Yale School of Forestry and Environmental Studies, he served for one year as law clerk to the Honorable Gerhard Gesell of the U.S. District Court in the District of Columbia.
+John Echeverria is a Professor of Law at Vermont Law School where he teaches courses in the law of property and a wide range of environmental and natural resource law topics.
+Prior to joining the Vermont Law School faculty in 2009, he served for 12 years as Executive Director of the Georgetown Environmental Law & Policy Institute at Georgetown University Law Center.
+He also was General Counsel of the National Audubon Society and General Counsel and Conservation Director of American Rivers, Inc., and was an Associate for four years in the Washington, D.C. office of Hughes, Hubbard & Reed.
+He served for one year as law clerk to the Honorable Gerhard A. Gesell of the U.S. District Court for the District of Columbia immediately after graduating from law school.